semmi88/semmi88.github.io/book_reviews/the_universe_and_the_teacup.md

    * this leads to speculations about the origin of life
     * if life came into existence at many locations at once, than those early moleculs would be equally lleft and righ handed
     * but if life originated in a single rare event, that that molecule would have passed down its right handiness as a legacy to all living things to come

+Science is weird:
+ * we can predict when a lunar ecplipse will occure precisly, but cannot predict that the sky will be cloudy and there is no point of going to the top of the hill to see it
+ * only repeatable phenomena can be measured and predicted (in a hypotetical universe, where the laws are changing, we would not be successful in understanding the universe as we are now)
+ * prediction as in foretelling the future in not the goal, nor the forte of science.
+Predictions are used as guideposts along the way to deeper understanding

+Scale is weird:
+ * pint-size objects barely feel gravity, on that scale the electrical forces that hold molecules together are stronger
+  * flies have no problem walking on the ceiling, the molecular forces at their feet are stronger than gravity pulling down their puny weight
+  * put your hands in suger, they stick to your hand. put your hand in sugarcubes, and the cubes don't stick
+ * in large scale matters, gravity takes over, everything larger than an asteroid is roundish shape - result of gravity pulling matter together
+  * "No uch thing as a teacup the diameter of Jupiter is poissible in our world" - its handle and sides would be pulled into the center

+Human flaws, that we are not aware of:
+* not understanding exponential scales, even though it is build into our perceptions (vision, hearing)
+ * maybe it is built into our brain/thinking as well, resulting in our incapability to understand exponentials rationally?
+* humans are terrible at assesing risks
+ * large numbers confuse us (lotto)
+ * psychological factors like fear, drama, no control - fear of flights
+ * loss aversion, omission preferred - if there was a magic drug that saves 95% of sick people, but has side effect of killing 5%, we would never approve it
+  * it's better/preferred to do nothing, that to do any harm

+Voting systems are flawed:
+* there is no perfect voting system, all systems favor some type of candidates - works of Arrow

+Envy free divison of goods - Adjusted Winner strategy

+Chance events have a duality:
+* unpredictable on a small scale
+* yet very regular and predictable on a large scale

+Disorder has higher probability than order.
+* things teng to go toards disorder

+IQ vs Race:
+* there is larger ifferences within a group than between (people living in a capital vs people living in rural areas)
+* instead we shoul compare the IQ of people who care about racial IQ to the people who don't